JetBrains/teamcity-docker-images/tool/README.md

 # TeamCity Docker Images - tools
+Tools that are used within TeamCity Docker images release process.

 # 1. Dockerfiles & Build Configurations generator
 [TeamCity.Docker](TeamCity.Docker) is an utility application (C#) that generates Dockerfiles along with build configurations for